-Argentine director Federico Heller’s “Uncanny Valley” is a short film about virtual reality and video games that envisions a terrifying application of mostly-existing technology.
+Argentine director Federico Heller’s “Uncanny Valley” is a 2015 short film about virtual reality and video games that envisioned a terrifying application of mostly-existing technology.
 It’s just 8 minutes long, but its scope and relevance is such that you find yourself thinking “This should be a feature film.”

 We won’t go into detail about its plot—just check it out: